foxford/react-hls/README.md

     npm install

-Add folder to babel-loader config as "include" argument in your webpack configuration.
+Hls.js library imports from original sources (src folder), that's why you need install hls.js dependencies & add folder to babel-loader config as "include" argument in your webpack configuration.
 For more info see [babel-loader](https://github.com/babel/babel-loader)

     /node_modules\/hls\.js/